Fatima's Quest for God

 And as I got to know the Lord more, He gave me many more dreams, just to show me that the scriptures were true, and that everything I was reading, God was backing them up.

-Today, Fatemeh’s mother, brother, and two sisters are all Christians.
-Fatemeh is a real estate broker, and studying to be a psychologist.
+Today, Fatima’s mother, brother, and two sisters are all Christians.
+Fatima is a real estate broker, and studying to be a psychologist.
 She’s also married and has two sons.

 “I would say don’t say no, just because your parents were Muslims, and your great grandparents were Muslims, and this is what you always were taught.
 You need to find God for yourself.
 He’s available.
 If Jesus says he is God, then He will prove it.
 All you have to have is an open heart to allow Jesus to come in, and then you will know for yourself if He is God or not god.”